secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 For all other campaign types, follow Steps 1-5 below.
 All steps are required.

+**Important Notes**:
-**NOTE**: The `Active` checkbox must be checked on the SFDC campaign for Marketo to be able to "see" the campaign.
+1. The `Active` checkbox must be checked on the SFDC campaign for Marketo to be able to "see" the campaign.
 This will happen automatically if you follow the process below, but if there is a time you cannot find a SFDC campaign in Marketo, check to make sure that box is checked in SFDC.
 Additionally, if this box is unchecked, Marketo cannot send leads or update campaign member status for that SFDC campaign.
+1. We have a trigger in SFDC that stamps the start date, end date, reporting date, and fiscal quarter by taking the first 8 characters of the name of the campaign (if they are numbers) and converting that into a date (example: 20210505 == 5/5/2021, so YYYYMMDD).
+So, campaigns starting with a number must contain a valid date, otherwise you will receive an error.

 ##### Step 1: Clone the Marketo program indicated below